smithja16/Isotopes-MixPolySim/README.md

 Polygon area is computed using the **shoelace formula**.

-For convex hull polygons (non-self-intersecting), this yields the same planar area as `splancs::areapl()`, up to numerical precision.
+For convex hull polygons (non-self-intersecting), this yields the same planar area as `splancs::areapl()` which was used previously.

 ---